mainmatter/ember-classy-computed/README.md

-# ember-classy-computeds
+# ember-classy-computed

-ember-classy-computeds introduce a mechanism for __class based computed properties__ which essentially enables keeping state in computed properties (as opposed to normal computed properties which are stateless).
+ember-classy-computed introduce a mechanism for __class based computed properties__ which essentially enables keeping state in computed properties (as opposed to normal computed properties which are stateless).